There’s so much to do in Maine in the Fall, that it can be hard to decide what to do, right?

 There’s also a parade, pumpkin dessert contest, a giant pumpkin drop, pumpkin slingshots, and more.

-Take a drive on a scenic byway to admire Fall foliage
+Take a drive on a scenic byway for some Fall leaf peeping

 Maine is packed with gorgeous scenic byways that are perfect for a relaxing drive through the Fall foliage.